PeeperLab/CopywriteR/README.md

 By default, data will be analyzed and plotted according to the matching of samples and controls in the sample.control variable (specified above).
-Every sample in the samples column of the variable will be analyzed without a reference, and with the corresponding control as a reference.
-Optionally, a new sample.control variable can be created to control analysis and plotting by plotCNA.
+Every sample in the samples column of the sample.control variable will be analyzed without a reference, and with the corresponding control as a reference.
+Optionally, the sample.plot argument can be used to control analysis and plotting by plotCNA.
 Please refer to the manual for more information.

 ## Vignette code